 The minimum standard material for deck construction is to be pressure-treated lumber.
 Decks must comply with City requirements for items as setbacks and site coverage.

-All decks for homes that back onto amenity spaces (designated as enhanced rear elevations - see Appendix 'A') must be built at the initial time of construction and must be on the building plans.
-All exposed deck posts are to be a minimum dimension of 12"x12" and constructed with matching home material.
-Rear deck railings to be metal or glass (no wood railings).
-All vertical elements of decks are to be painted to match the siding or trim colour of the home.
+All vertical elements on decks need to be painted to match the siding or trim colour of the home.
+Decks that are deemed highly visible are required to be built at time of construction.
+Exposed deck posts are to be a minimum dimension of 12"x12" and constructed with matching home material.
+Rear deck railings to be metal or glass - wood railings are not permitted.